Travel & conservation company, since 1991

 20. Trophy hunting concession areas are leased to operators without regard for the operators’ track record in conservation.

-22. Male dispersal plays an important role in determining the level of inbreeding in lion populations.
-The fewer number of males present to contribute genes to the next generation, the more inbred the population will be.
-Therefore, not only does dispersal impact inbreeding, so does the loss of male lions due to excessive trophy hunting and infanticide.
+22. Male dispersal is important in determining the level of inbreeding in lion populations.
+The fewer males present to contribute genes to the next generation, the more inbred the population will be.
+Therefore, not only does dispersal impact inbreeding, but so does the loss of male lions due to excessive trophy hunting and infanticide.

 23. Unless reforms are made to the current management of trophy hunting, excessive harvests will further contribute to declines in the species across its African range.